ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 practices into the emerging public sphere.
-Coinciding with the emergence of nation-states, national museums, especially museums of cultural history, were responsible for creating the feeling of belonging to "imagined communities" (Anderson, 2006).
+Coinciding with the emergence of nation-states, national museums, especially museums of cultural history, were responsible for creating the feeling of belonging to “imagined communities” (Anderson, 2006).
 Staging a national history in the museum simplified the complexity and ambiguity of the nation's past and reduced the production of knowledge to one hegemonic narrative.
-Coombes (1988) pointed out that colonial exhibitions in the 19^th^ century were constructing colonized subjects, reproducing them "in a 'safe', contained and yet accessible and supposedly open environment" (p.
+Coombes (1988) pointed out that colonial exhibitions in the 19th century were constructing colonized subjects, reproducing them “in a ‘safe’, contained and yet accessible and supposedly open environment” (p.
 59).
-This practice has been adopted and naturalized universally even to the present day, preserving the West-monopolized idea of high and 'civilized' (as well as 'civilizing') culture.
+This practice has been adopted and naturalized universally even to the present day, preserving the West-monopolized idea of high and ‘civilized’ (as well as 'civilizing') culture.

 Museums both deal with different sorts of heritage and also *are* heritage-making institutions themselves.
-Smith (2006) argued that heritage is a performative "cultural practice, involved in the construction and regulation of a range of values and understandings" (p.
+Smith (2006) argued that heritage is a performative “cultural practice, involved in the construction and regulation of a range of values and understandings” (p.
 11).
-She posited a 'hegemonic discourse' manipulating how we interpret heritage, which "promoted a certain set of Western elite cultural values as being universally applicable" and that "undermines alternative and subaltern ideas about 'heritage'" (*Ibid.*).
+She posited a ‘hegemonic discourse’ manipulating how we interpret heritage, which “promoted a certain set of Western elite cultural values as being universally applicable” and that “undermines alternative and subaltern ideas about ‘heritage’ ” (*Ibid.*).
 Furthermore, the separation of tangible and intangible heritage also creates the division in class, race, ethnicity, gender, and aesthetics favoring Western elite material culture as *the* heritage over (often Non-Western) cultural and social